-It is recommended that Kenya take steps to have the Convention in force as soon as possible, sign the CbC MCAA and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Kenya will not be exchanging CbC reports in 2018.
+14. In respect of the terms of reference (OECD, 2017) under review, it is recommended that Saudi Arabia take steps to sign the CbC MCAA and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Saudi Arabia will not be exchanging CbC reports in 2018.